paambaati/paambaati/README.md

 👋🏽  Hey there!
 My name is Ganesh Prasannah, but everyone knows me as [GP](https://httgp.com).

-I'm an engineer & a problem solver at heart, and right now I'm helping build productivity tools at [OSlash](https://oslash.com/).
-I mostly work with JavaScript-based runtimes & libraries like Node.js, Deno, TypeScript & React, and I focus on expressive, clean & performant code.
+I'm a web and infrastructure engineer & a problem solver at heart.
+I mostly work with JavaScript-based runtimes & libraries like Node.js, Deno, Cloudflare Workers, TypeScript & React, and I focus on expressive, clean & performant code.
 I also work on DevOps & distributed systems; I'm super-comfortable with Terraform, Ansible, Packer, HAProxy, Apache Mesos & Kafka.

 ### 💬 What I love doing